MightyThinker/TranscriptGeneration/videos/VIDEOS_README.md

 ## VIDEOS

-Here we will store our vieo files from which we will generate transcription.
+Here we will store our video files from which we will generate transcription.